Hepatitis B

 • Use a professional interpreter if required.
 Call Translating and Interpreting Service (TIS) 13 14 50.

-• Fact sheets for patients (Healthy WA)
+• Provide a fact sheets for patients (Healthy WA).

 Reduce transmission